Should You Buy an iPhone 12 Pro?

-There's an improved 2,000,000:1 contrast radio for blacker blacks and brighter whites, and up to 1200 nits peak brightness for HDR photos, videos, TV shows, and movies.
+There's an improved 2,000,000:1 contrast ratio for blacker blacks and brighter whites, and up to 1200 nits peak brightness for HDR photos, videos, TV shows, and movies.
 Typical max brightness is an improved 800 nits.

 The 6.1-inch iPhone 12 Pro features a resolution of 2532 x 1170 with 460 pixels per inch, while the 6.7-inch iPhone 12 Pro Max has a resolution of 2778 x 1284 with 458 pixels per inch, equating to more than 3.4 million pixels.

-Wide color support ensures vivid, true to life colors, and True Tone matches the white balance of the display to the ambient lighting for a paper-like viewing experience that's easier on the eyes.
+Wide color support ensures vivid, true-to-life colors, and True Tone matches the white balance of the display to the ambient lighting for a paper-like viewing experience that's easier on the eyes.

-There's also a fingerprint resistant oleophobic coating and support for Haptic Touch, which provides haptic feedback when interacting with the display.
+There's also a fingerprint-resistant oleophobic coating and support for Haptic Touch, which provides haptic feedback when interacting with the display.
 Haptic Touch is enabled through a smaller Taptic Engine in the 2020 iPhones.

 Apple's iPhone 12 Pro Max earned the "Best Smartphone Display Award" from DisplayMate thanks to the iPhone's "state-of-the-art" display that has the highest-sever display performance with high peak brightness, high contrast ratio, low reflectance, and color accuracy.
 It's also more power efficient than the OLED display in the iPhone 11 Pro Max.